News & Articles

 I’m sure there’s some money to be made in the process, a way to make an honest living, I suppose, and he’s been pretty clever to invoke the Constitution as a sort of divine document, ordained by God.

-Earlier in the winter, a whole host of potential Republican candidates showed up in Texas to hobnob with the pastors and drop a few hints about how religious they are and how the liberals and the progressives are not and that’s why this nation is in the pickle it’s in.
+Every election year Republican candidates show up in Texas to hobnob with the pastors and drop a few hints about how religious they are and how the liberals and the progressives are not and that’s why this nation is in the pickle it’s in.

 God is on their side and obviously the Devil is setting the roster on the other team.

-People like Santorum, Rick Perry, Michele Bachmann, and the recently converted Gingrich were all fawning over the chance to show that they go to church and believe in the Good Book and the Word of God, and by golly the people in charge right now don’t seem to care one bit about the fact that this nation is exceptional and that we have been blessed.
+People like the converted Newt Gingrich will be fawning over the chance to show that they go to church and believe in the Good Book and the Word of God and by golly the people in charge right now don’t seem to care one bit about the fact that this nation is exceptional and that we have been blessed.

 At least those fellows left God out of the debate.